About my spiritual journey...

 My more conventional credentials...

+My most recent book is How to Find What Isn't Lost: A Short, Pro-Intellectual, Pro-Desire Guide to Enlightenment.
 In my younger days, I co-authored, from the seeker's standpoint, a book-length dialogue on Hindu philosophy entitled Irreverent Spiritual Questions.
-I have published essays in Philosophy Now, the world's largest-circulation philosophy periodical, in The Millions, a prominent online literary journal, and in Lines of Flight, a contemporary publication encouraging innovative thought on philosophy and contemporary society.
+More recently I have published essays in Philosophy Now, the world's largest-circulation philosophy periodical, in The Millions, a prominent online literary journal, and in Lines of Flight, a contemporary publication encouraging innovative thought on philosophy and contemporary society.
 I have also had short fiction published in non+x, a journal of contemporary Buddhist cultural criticism, and in the literary periodical Literate Sunday.

 Feel free to reach out if you have other questions.